openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

   configuration.

-* The **Enrollment Track** column indicates whether each learner is enrolled in the course in the honor, verified, or professional education track.
+* The **Enrollment Track** column indicates whether each learner is enrolled in the course in the honor code, verified, or professional education track.

 * The **Verification Status** column applies only to learners who are enrolled in the verified or professional tracks.
 The value in this column indicates